Prepare your environment

 ImportantUpdating to security token version 2 can impact the systems that store the tokens, due to the increased token length.
 For more information, see the AWS documentation on setting STS preferences.

-2.2.1.
-Setting the AWS security token version
+2.4.1.
+Setting the AWS security token version Copy linkLink copied to clipboard!

-If you want to create a Red Hat OpenShift Service on AWS (ROSA) cluster with the AWS Security Token Service (STS) in an AWS opt-in region, you must set the security token version to version 2 in your AWS account.
+If you want to create a Red Hat OpenShift Service on AWS cluster with the AWS Security Token Service (STS) in an AWS opt-in region, you must set the security token version to version 2 in your AWS account.

 Prerequisites